 - PreLaw Studies

 - Programs for Foreign Lawyers

 - US Law

 The first year of the EJD program offers the same foundational courses as a JD program.
-Typical course topics include introductory law, torts, legal writing and research, ethics, and contracts.
+Typical course topics include introductory law, torts, legal writing and research, ethics and contracts.
 The following two years are spent planning a curriculum based on students' personal interests.
-Students are then able to choose a specialization in areas such as technology, criminal justice, or innovation protection.
+They may choose to specialize their studies in areas such as technology, criminal justice or innovation protection.

 Second- and third-year courses cover topics such as constitutional law, civil procedure and business organizations.
 Students can also take electives during their second and third years.
 Elective courses include administrative law, community property law, trusts, wills, intellectual property and labor law.

 It is important to note that some EJD programs require students to maintain at least a 2.0 grade point average on their coursework.